urbanopt/urbanopt.github.io/README.md

 #### *run_all*

-In the Rake file methods are defined to create a Scenario CSV for each scenario, that take as arguments:
+In the `Rakefile` methods are defined to create a Scenario CSV for each scenario, that take as arguments:

 - The `geojson` file (for example: `industry_denver.geojson`)
 - `mappers_files_dir` the file path for the `baseline.osw` file and the mapper classes.
 - `csv` file (for example: `baseline_scenario.csv`)

-The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each scenario, passing the scenario method as an argument.
+The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each scenario i.e. the *Baseline*, *HighEfficiency* and *Mixed scenario*, passing the scenario method as an argument.

 - `run_baseline`, `run_high_efficiency` and `run_mixed` rake tasks can be used for running individual scenarios.